 We are located at Village Church of Barrington on Lake Cook Rd. in Barrington, IL.
-Our program meets on Mondays from 8:00 am - 3:45 pm for K-8th grade students.
-Mondays and Tuesdays from 8:00am until 3:45pm for 9th – 12thgrade students.
+Our program meets on Mondays from 8:00 am - 3:45 pm, on Tuesdays from 8:00am until 1:45pm for 9th – 12th grade students.
 We offer an optional guided study day on Tuesdays for 3rd-8th graders during that time, as well.
 Additional math classes, study time, and enrichment classes are offered on Thursdays from 8:30am – 3:15pm.
 All of our classes run during the traditional school year.

 What grades does CC serve?

 We offer classes for K-12th grade.
 Our program is divided into three sections: Grammar (3rd-6th), Logic (7th-9th), and Rhetoric (9th-12th).
-Our Primary Program (K-2nd) is an enrichment program designed for early elementary students just starting out with the classical method.
+Our Primary Program (K-2nd) is an enriching academic program designed for early elementary students just starting out with the classical method.

 Can we pick and choose courses?

 Our program is a full day commitment.
-Grammar students have some elective choices such as Art and Choir.
 Rhetoric Level students have course choices based on their skill level.
 Please see our Academics section for more details on our course of study.

 How long do students spend on homework each day?